 The key is to keep it clean and well hydrated with ointment.
 For more information, please check our Aftercare section.

 A tattoo takes between two and four weeks to heal.
 Once completely healed, the tattoo will no longer be lustrous nor glossy.
+Please refer to our Aftercare section for more information.

 Touch-ups aren’t guaranteed and/or covered on the hands, feet, elbows and/or knees.